 It is equally important to understand who is generally not eligible to file.
 Siblings, grandchildren, aunts, uncles, and other extended family members do not have automatic standing to file a wrongful death claim in Pennsylvania, even if they were close to the deceased or contributed to their household.
 Their eligibility arises only in the specific circumstances described above, primarily if no immediate family members or a personal representative steps forward within six months.

-Friends, domestic partners who were not legally married, and others with personal but non-legal ties to the deceased are also generally not eligible to file under Pennsylvania’s Wrongful Death Act.
+Friends, domestic partners who were not legally married (with possible exceptions for spouses who were finally dependent on the deceased), and others with personal but non-legal ties to the deceased are also generally not eligible to file under Pennsylvania’s Wrongful Death Act.

 Contact an Allentown Wrongful Death Attorney at Munley Law